Lenovo ThinkPad T400s

 Testberichte für das Lenovo ThinkPad T400s

-Quelle: Notebookjournal Deutsch Archive.org version
+Quelle: Notebookjournal Archive.org version

 Das T400S ist ein Business-Notebook der absoluten Spitzenklasse: Es ist leicht und schmal, hochwertig verarbeitet und bietet Leistung satt.
 Vor allem aber arbeitet es trotz seiner hohen Rechenleistung bemerkenswert leise.
 Die Akkulaufzeit ist mit 194 Minuten (Battery Eater Classic Test; 3,2 Stunden) angesichts der CPU-Leistung sehr gut.
 Typische Consumer Modelle wie Acer Timeline mit Intel CULV SU3500 oder SU4100 halten deutlich länger durch.
 Sie rechnen dafür aber auch deutlich langsamer.